 9. Pre-Scoop Ice Cream Ahead of Time and Store in the Freezer

 If you’re hoping to prevent meltdowns (literally) at your next children’s birthday party, this is the most effective solution.
 Simply pre-scoop ice your favorite ice cream onto wax paper and pop them in the freezer.
 (Cover with plastic wrap or more wax paper to prevent freezer burn.)

 If you love single-serving, chocolate-covered ice cream bites but hate paying a premium for them at the store, turn a pint (or a gallon) into your own DIY treats.
 It’s more labor intensive but more cost effective, and honestly, not that hard.
 Get our Ice Cream Bites recipe to see how it’s done.

 11. Finish an Almost-Empty Jar of Nutella or Peanut Butter with Ice Cream

 Simply drop in a few scoops and get scraping.
 Nutella and peanut butter should never go to waste.
 In fact, we’re pretty sure it’s illegal.

-Justin's Chocolate Hazelnut and Almond Butter, $9.93 on Amazon
+Justin's Chocolate Hazelnut and Almond Butter, $14.98 from Amazon

 Ummm, so I want to eat this with everything including ice cream.